GiantSteps/MC-Sonaar/Pd/essentiaRT~/readme.txt

 Possible Todo’s (besides  debugging) ————————————————————————————————————

-- It would be nice to be able to change the threshold of the super flux algorithm with a method/message: threshold $1
+- It would be nice to be able to change the threshold of the super flux algorithm with a method/message like “threshold $1”

 - And give the possibility to change the size of the higher-level feature extraction window.